RachWalm/spelling-game/README.md

 -[explanation](documents/first-thoughts.png)

-which lead us to draw up this flow chart:
+which led us to draw up this flow chart:

 ![initial flow chart](documents/first-flow-chart.png)

 #### Final Flow Chart

-As the development progressed it evolved to include the below decision tree (overview not every decision, but groups of decisions - like acceptable key pressed?):
+As the development progressed it evolved to include the decision tree below (overview not every decision, but groups of decisions - like acceptable key pressed?):

 ![current flow chart](documents/current-flow-chart.png)

-There is also features that allow the player to ask for the first letter/be given a letter or see the hint that aren't critical to play that haven't been included in this flow chart to keep it simple.
+There are also features that allow the player to ask for the first letter/be given a letter or see the hint that aren't critical to play that haven't been included in this flow chart to keep it simple.

 There were a couple of design changes that developed out of speaking with children (two of whom I got to test the final site).
 The timer was consistently described as making it stressful, or causing anxiety.
 One child said it made it feel like a test/being at school.
 Therefore, this option wasn't coded as it would be detrimental, rather than improve the user experience.

 Several children said that they weren't interested in a hint.
 On the slides I showed them with suggested words, especially younger children didn't understand them.
-So these were made so that they could be switched on and off.
+So these were made so that they could be switched on and off as required.

 The youngest of the testers tried to take the image of the fox off the screen as he liked it so much.
 As the background of the slides and eventually the site had some fox decoration and fox is an extremely easy and common word that most children know, it was also decided to have that as the first word each time as a tutorial word given in the instructions, then they aren't starting with a hard word and figuring out the game at the same time.